 - You will then need to activate the testing kit in order to receive results.
 Follow the instructions for administering the PCR test.
 This is very similar to the procedure for any COVID-19 test, where you take a sample from each nostril using a cotton swab, and place the swab in a secure tube, then into a sealable plastic bag for dropoff.

-- Employees and students must drop off their samples the same day they take the test at Cenento House, patio level, Monday through Friday between 8:30 a.m. and 3:30 p.m.
+- Employees and students must drop off their samples the same day they take the test at Centeno House, patio level, Monday through Thursday between 8:30 a.m. and 3:00 p.m.
 You will find a black box for this purpose in the entryway.

-- A courier will pick up the samples each afternoon, Monday through Friday, and bring them to the Broad Institute for processing.
+- Samples will be shipped each afternoon, Monday through Thursday, and sent to the Broad Institute for processing.

 - You will receive email and/or text notifications confirming your test is activated and when your results are ready.